Pulse Brain · Growing Health Evidence Index

 Key measures

-Chemical speciation of trace metals in atmospheric deposition, soil metal concentrations and speciation, vegetable tissue metal concentrations and bioaccumulation factors
+Chemical speciation of trace metals in atmospheric deposition; soil geochemical composition; trace metal concentrations and speciation in vegetable tissues; bioaccumulation factors

 Outcomes reported